rvkrypto/riscv-zkt-list/README.md

 # riscv-zkt-list

+**NOTE** *2021-07-24.
+Zkt has been moved to the main spec and and passed architectural review.
+This repo is now archived as historical.*

 **Zkt** "safe list".
 Zkt attests that the machine has data-independent execution time for a set of arithmetic instructions.

 Preliminary list (asciidoc): [zkt-list.adoc](zkt-list.adoc).